m-podolski/backup-script/README.md

 - **Custom:** Enter any flags as a string which will be passed directly to the `rsync`-command.
 - **(Dry Run) "Option"** All options can be started as a dry run with extensive logging.

-All options delete files from the destination that are not present at the source as well as files which are excluded (if a `.rsync-filter` is used).
+All options delete files from the target that are not present at the source as well as files which are excluded (if a `.rsync-filter` is used).